-- 1 Prepare your backup target by connecting it and/or inserting a blank optical disc in the drive. - 2 Click the Start button. - 3 Click Control Panel. - 4 Click Back up your computer under the System and Security heading.
+- Prepare your backup target by connecting it and/or inserting a blank optical disc in the drive. - 2 Click Start. - 3 Click Control Panel. - 4 Click Back up your computer under the System and Security heading.
 Follow the on-screen instructions to back up your files.

-For more help, click the Start button, Help and Support, and search for "back up files."
+For more help, click Start, Help and Support, and search for "back up files."